 If you were charged with sending a text message while driving, particularly if the allegation involves a crash or driving in a school zone or construction zone while texting, then contact the experienced attorneys at Meltzer & Bell, P.A. to enlist the aid of a skilled lawyer.
+With years of traffic court experience, our attorneys are ready to contest your ticket today.

 With offices in West Palm Beach and Fort Lauderdale, our traffic ticket attorneys represent clients charged with sending or reading a text message while driving throughout Palm Beach County and Broward County by providing a diligent approach to their case and open communication through each step of the process.
+Call us now at (561) 557-8686 to discuss your legal options.

 No Points No School No Court Or your money back*